alicenara/CTF/picoctf2017/LEVEL1/README.md

 1. You need to look for comments in the HTML main page.
 2. There are some comments too in the CSS file.
 3. Unexpectedly, there are comments in the JS file too.

+## BINARY EXPLOITATION

+### Bash Loop

+If we execute bashloop, it is asking for a number as a parameter.
+We can try all numbers or just do a loop that tries them all.
+I filtered it to display just the correct number and the flag because there are too many numbers (and output cannot be saved).

+My solution was:

+for i in {0..4096}; do  result=$(echo -n $i; ./bashloop $i); if [[ $result == *"Yay"* ]]; then echo $result; fi ; done

+(I am looking for a "Yay" as I inspected the binary and it found this is the string with the flag).

+## Just No

+For this one the key is a soft link.
+As the program is using a relative path to access to the auth file, if you create a soft link of the binary into your ~/troll/problems/problemfolder, and there you add another auth file, it will look for your the auth file.

+To create a soft link: ``` ln -s folder/file_to_soft_link folder/soft_linked_file ```

 ## MISC  :shaved_ice: